vskaush2/samplepackage/README.md

 $ pip install samplepackage
 ```

-Otherwise, download the package from GitHub
+Otherwise, download the package from GitHub, change directory to the location of `samplepackage`, and run
 ```bash
 $ pip install .
 ```
+It is highly recommended to use a virtual environment when installing `samplepackage`.
+Please see the [Virtual Environments](#Virtual-Environments) section for more information on creating a virtual environment.

 ## Usage